They're usually about 15-20 feet long and hold

 carefully and tying it off nicely.
 I swear that

-during those moments she touched me and
+during those moments as she touched me and

 slowly wrapped her gift of beads around my